 Let’s take a look at the punctuation characters along the bottom row.

 Further along the line, just after the ampersand, sits its singular sibling.
-You could also have used that to mark out quoted text, but more frequently you'd have used it as an apostrophe.
+You could use that to mark out quoted text, but more frequently you’d use it as an apostrophe.
 It also did fine work when it came to measurements, denoting numbers of feet, numbers of minutes, and of course, numbers of arcminutes.

 So back up to Tony’s Cafe, we can see that little fella doing his job just fine as an apostrophe, right?